EberlyODL/phys010sjv11/lessons.md

-Each weekly lessons can be accessed from the left navigation bar on the left.
-While all 15 weeks are posted, there might be updates on the material of week 3 and beyond in the first two weeks.
+Each weekly lessons can be accessed from the left navigation bar.
+While all 15 weeks worth of material are posted already, there might be updates on the material of week 3 and beyond during the first two weeks.

 If you are printing the material, only print the first two weeks to start.